Danlinlin/CrackStation/README.md

 ## Mission Statement

-This package is useful for for those who want to learn how to write a crack station to crack unsalted hashes.
+This package is useful for those who want to learn how to build a crack station to decrypt unsalted hashes.
 It's educational for hacker beginners.
-The purpose of this library is to deepen users' understanding of password cracking and to practice the use of Swift and Python.
+The purpose of this library is to deepen users' understandings of password cracking and to practice the use of Swift and Python.

 ## Installation